 Data protection and sovereignty lead digital transformation in the EU

-Last Saturday, January 28th, the European Data Protection Day was celebrated to raise awareness and promote best practices regarding data privacy and protection.
-In a context of digital economy growth, where data play an increasingly important role in all fields, European providers like Stackscale also highlight the importance of data sovereignty and the development of European technological services.
+On January 28th, European Data Protection Day is celebrated to raise awareness and promote best practices around privacy and data protection.
+In a context of exponential data growth, driven by technologies such as IoT, artificial intelligence, and cloud computing, data protection has become a crucial element.
+According to IDC, the global digital data volume is expected to reach 175 zettabytes by 2025, highlighting the need to strengthen privacy and cybersecurity strategies at all levels.
+European providers like Stackscale also emphasize the importance of data sovereignty and the development of European technological services.

-Last Saturday, January 28th, the European Data Protection Day was celebrated to commemorate the first legally binding international instrument on data protection, adopted in the Council of Europe’s Convention 108 the very same day in 1981.
+On January 28th, European Data Protection Day is celebrated to commemorate the first legally binding international data protection instrument, adopted in the Council of Europe’s Convention 108 on the same day in 1981.

 Both data privacy and protection are a growing source of concern among institutions, companies and citizens.
 This points out the value of supporting the development of European technological solutions and services that respect and promote the European Union’s fundamental values.
 As well as promoting the development of projects strengthening the EU’s digital sovereignty.
 Like the Gaia-X initiative, focused on European digital sovereignty.